-For me, the word “Data Warehouse” is a word for system architecture and design principles to build an analytical system with maintainability, scalability and longevity.
-Further on the principles are to give the analytical system agility, reusability and robustness.
+This series of blog posts will discuss system architecture and design principles to build an analytical data system with maintainability, scalability and longevity.
+Further on, discuss the details in the design principles to give the analytical data system agility, reusability and robustness.

 The Copy System